 Wildlife SOS has led efforts to rescue these working and abused elephants from the abusive tourism and “begging elephant” industries, or from a lifetime in captivity and confinement as temple elephants or used as entertainment in circuses.

 They reach out and help rehabilitate severely abused and exploited captive elephants that are blind, elderly, wounded, malnourished and dehydrated or being used illegally and commercially under deprived conditions.

 Wildlife SOS rehabilitates and cares for the rescued elephants at their Elephant Conservation and Care Centre and Elephant Rehabilitation Centre, which is now home to over 30 rescued elephants enjoying lifetime, high-quality care, thanks to the generosity of donors.

-At the ECCC, they can live a natural life and are finally able to spend their days happily in the company of their elephant herd, enjoy long and relaxing mud baths in the water pond.
+At the ECCC, they can live a natural life and can finally spend their days happily in the company of their elephant herd and enjoy long and relaxing mud baths in the water pond.

 They get to eat a nutritious diet, get regular veterinary care, enjoy a free stroll through the forest throughout the day and are free to do as they please.

 In 2018, Wildlife SOS established India’s very first Elephant Hospital, a historic milestone for injured and ailing elephants throughout India, who can now get the care and love they need in a state-of-the-art facility.

 They also have rescue teams, a network of informants, undercover staff, and a special customised Elephant Ambulance to ensure their comfort during rescues, all of which have been instrumental in bringing many abused and ailing elephants to safety.

 Besides these rescue services for captive animals in abusive settings, the Elephant Conservation and Care Centre also provides medical treatment for animals that can be released and advocacy to prevent animals from being exploited for entertainment.